dellingera/simulalg/README.md

     std, mean, median, range, low, and high.

-If you want more analysis, the code lives under lib/scoreHandler.jl.
+If you want more analysis, the analyzing code is under lib/scoreHandler.jl.